sarathc-git/experiments/helloworld/docs/readme.md

 ### HelloWorld Spring boot Application

+    Springboot provides a very comfortable starting point to build complex applications with microservices patterns.
+    Springboot also was one of the earliest frameworks to provide this and hence has a strong acceptance and comfort in the Java technology community.

+    There are other frameworks that have evovled and seem very promising.
+This set of codelabs takes an opinionated path of building microservices to scale with various expectations of operational excellence, architecture simplicity, etc.

 ### HelloWorld Application with Controller

+    Springboot provides a HTTP handler abstraction called controllers that provide strong capabilities to recieve and respond to clients over HTTP.

 #### Without test cases

+    We create a simple HelloWorldController, that responds back with a simple "Hello World" message.

+    The request pattern for this is a GET /{server}:{port}/v0.2/

 #### With test cases

 ### Application Testing with K6

-#### Setup k6 and run perf tests
+    K6 is a very modern testing framework that focuses on making testing easy for developers and make it developer friendly.
+    It uses a relatively easy javascript based DSL to define various aspects of creating load testing.

+    Making perf testing simple, focuses on allowing consitent mechanism for the tests to be run on Local Dev environment, Integrated test environment or a Pre Prod Performance test environment.

+    At this point this project creates a simple script.js in a /test/**/perf directory to create a perf test.

+    TODO: As of July, 2021, K6 has a influxdb based integration to push the perf test results into grafana.
+So either set this up, or build a prometheus integration for K6 and opensource it.

-#### setup k6 to visualize perf tests in grafana.
+#### setup k6 to visualize perf tests in grafana

      (Currently only through influxdb, experimental statsd_exporter for prometheus.)

-#### Using XXXX for creating test data

 ### Application with Prometheus

-    Added micormeter and spring boot actuator to generate the metrics.
+    DONE: Added micormeter and spring boot actuator to generate the metrics.
-    Added the "management.endpoints.web.exposure.include=health,info,prometheus" To tell springboot to create the management endpoints and expose them as a http/web exposed urls. we could also use JMX.exposure to enable these metrics to be accessible over JMX.
+    DONE: Added the "management.endpoints.web.exposure.include=health,info,prometheus" To tell springboot to create the management endpoints and expose them as a http/web exposed urls. we could also use JMX.exposure to enable these metrics to be accessible over JMX.
     The various actuator urls are available on http://localhost:8080/actuator.
     TODO: Need to see how the actuator urls can be on a port different than the application/api port.